codyd51/gala/Notes.md

 can't really load the address using extern in C, because it's relative to PC
 solution: pass the address from asm to the C function fiddled a lot with ldr =symbol, etc, finally got `adr symbol` and it workrs

+load_selected_image returning -1! but it's directly from the IPSW?

+We acutally need two kinds of patches: the structured "replace these instructions with these other instructions" that we've been using for hand-written patches, and a "replace this blob with another blob", which is useful for injecting a tiny test program.
+The latter is useful when injecting shellcode to do a bit of extra logging when debugging something going wrong

+Kept running off into opcode zero, needed to do pop {pc}

+When I first wrote "INJECTED LOG" it'd overwrite critical instructions next door!